horvathmartin97/portfolio/README.md

 # Martinh-Portfolio

 A modern personal portfolio website built with React, TypeScript, and Vite.
-The project uses Material UI and TailwindCSS for styling, and supports internationalization with i18next.
-Deployment is configured for Netlify[files:6][files:4].
+The project uses TailwindCSS for styling, and supports internationalization with i18next.
+Deployment is configured for Netlify.

 ## Features